sabiou/haske-python/docs/core-concepts/sessions.md

 payload = verify_session_token(secret, token)
 ```

 If verification fails or the token has expired, `verify_session_token` returns `None`.
-Pair this with middleware or dependency injection to attach authenticated users to incoming requests.【F:haske/auth.py†L20-L120】
+Pair this with middleware or dependency injection to attach authenticated users to incoming requests.

 ## Passwords & CSRF protection

 Haske also exposes helpers for hashing passwords, validating hashes, generating CSRF tokens, and comparing them in constant time.
-These utilities rely on the Rust crypto primitives when available and include Python fallbacks for portability.【F:haske/auth.py†L122-L199】
+These utilities rely on the Rust crypto primitives when available and include Python fallbacks for portability.

 ## Caching